 Team Building

-This scavenger hunt was created for groups that are not able to leave their desks to gather items.
-Fortunately, it’s just as fun.
-Reps will search the dark corners of the work areas to find everything from an inspirational quote to a take out menu.
+Description This scavenger hunt was created for groups that are not able to leave their desks to gather items.
+Fortunately, it's just as fun.
+Reps will search the dark corners of their desks to find everything from an inspirational quote to a take out menu.
+Materials List of scavenger hunt itemsPrizes for 1st, 2nd, and…Full content with purchase

 Left-Right-Left Ice Breaker